Thoughts on Six Sigma for Developing Your Software Engineering Processes

 These make data collection difficult and statistical analysis results very weak.

 Agile was developed as a response to ever-changing requirements in software projects.

-- This fluidity in a very dynamic environment can be difficult to track and measure with enough consistency for Six Sigma processes to apply.
+- This fluidity in a dynamic environment can be difficult to track and measure with enough consistency for Six Sigma processes to apply.

 Agile has brought a lot of advantages to software delivery.
 This makes it very hard to justify any destructive interference that might come along from Six Sigma.